hepcomm/hepmist/README.md

 _Use this method if you prefer to upload a pdf document_
 1. Go to the `/solutions` directory.
 2. Create a folder with appropriate file name (e.g.muon-g-2).
 Upload your [anomaly].pdf to this folder.
 _(If you generate your pdf document by using LaTeX codes, please upload the whole folder that contains all the .tex, .bib, .pdf files.
-E.g. see [`/solutions/muon-g-2/`](https://github.com/hepcomm/hepmist/tree/main/solutions/muon-g-2))_
+E.g. see [`/solutions/muon-g-2/`](https://github.com/hepcomm/hepmist/tree/main/solutions/muon-g-2).)_
+3. Modify the corresponding hyperlink in the [`ListofAnomalies.html`](https://github.com/hepcomm/hepmist/blob/main/_includes/ListofAnomalies.html) file.

 ### The _False Alarms_ page